 Downtown Raleigh has a lot to offer local homeowners.
 Downtown has a tremendous nightlife environment and an ample selection of locally owned nano-breweries.
 One of the largest breweries is the Raleigh Beer Garden, which has 366 beers on tap.
 That figure officially allowed the Raleigh Beer Garden to surpass Munich, Germany as the largest beer garden in the world.
 The wide variety of beer coupled with the multitude of dining options creates a foodie’s paradise.
 Restaurants like Bida Manda, Gravy, Sono Sushi, and the Pit Authentic Barbeque are just a few examples of stellar dining choices that local homeowners are presented with.

 Options for fun the whole family can enjoy include trips to parks and museums such as the North Carolina Museum of Natural Sciences, the North Carolina Museum of Art, and the North Carolina Kids Museum, along with Historic Yates Mill County Park, Pullen Park, Mordecai Historic Park and several others fun destinations for family activities.

 Income & Affordability

-The the average base salary for Raleigh NC is $54,388 which gives the cities residents purchasing power to buy their own home.
+The average base salary for Raleigh NC is $54,388 which gives the city’s residents purchasing power to buy their own home.
 With the average home value being $284,000, most residents can afford to live comfortably and share in the American dream.

-With 20,000+ jobs on the market, residents are provided with a wide selection for their career.
+With 20,000+ jobs on the market, residents are provided with a wide selection for their careers.